Crossbow-5/EKS-Jenkins/README.md

 CI/CD Pipeline for Kubernetes (EKS) App Deployment

-Automated the deployment of an application (voting app) onto a Kubernetes cluster hosted on **Amazon EKS**.
+Automated the deployment of an application (voting app, also fastapi) onto a Kubernetes cluster hosted on **Amazon EKS**.

 The pipeline performs tasks like:
 - Deploying Kubernetes resources (Deployments, Services, Ingress)